Orion Weller

 avatar.jpg

-My current research is situated between the NLP and IR fields, where I work to improve how models find, understand, and generate information.
-Some representative examples of my work include evaluating and using instuctions in retrieval, exploring LLM data to improve factuality/attribution, and using retrieval to improve RAG.
+My current research interests are situated between the NLP and IR fields, where I work to improve how models find, understand, and generate information.
+These days my research interests fall in three main categories, although I can get distracted by other LLM-based topics:

 Previously I graduated with my Bachelor’s degree from Brigham Young University in computer science and statistics, where I was advised by Kevin Seppi and Quinn Snell.

-In the past, I’ve spent time interning with many excellent mentors: at Semantic Scholar/AI2 working with Luca Soldaini, Kyle Lo, and Arman Cohan in 2023, at Apple AI/ML with Matthias Sperber in 2020 and 2021, and at AllenNLP/AI2 with Matt Gardner and Matthew Peters in 2020.
+In the past, I’ve spent time interning with many excellent mentors: at Samaya AI in 2024 with Jack Hessel, Ashwin Paranjape, and Yuhao Zhang, at Semantic Scholar/AI2 working with Luca Soldaini, Kyle Lo, and Arman Cohan in 2023, at Apple AI/ML with Matthias Sperber in 2020 and 2021, and at AllenNLP/AI2 with Matt Gardner and Matthew Peters in 2020.

 If you’re interested in getting in contact with me, please email me at {last_name}{first_name}@gmail.com.